blazium-engine/blazium-docs/contributing/documentation/editor_and_docs_localization.rst

 .. highlight:: none

-Godot aims to make game development available to everyone, including people who may not know or be comfortable with English.
+Blazium aims to make game development available to everyone, including people who may not know or be comfortable with English.
 Therefore, we do our best to make the most important resources available in many languages, thanks to the translation effort of the community.